-Despite afternoon thunderstorms, Central Florida temperatures continue to spike above 90 degrees.
+Despite afternoon thunderstorms, Florida temperatures continue to spike above 90 degrees.
 As the mercury rises, so too does the potential for heat illness.

 Why does it happen?